GrandNoodleLite/NPC-Replacer-Command/README.md

 Ya, I found that out too just before posting this.
 I was able to turn NPCs into helicopter bombs to effectively delete them without knowing where they were.
 Bonus feature I guess?
 I haven't tested this, so prepare for unforeseen consequences...

 Which AIs did you use to make these commands and how much work did you really do on this tool?
-Deepseek.
-Mainly because it has a lot less limits for free users and is comperable to ChatGPT.
+Deepseek, Grok, and Claude depending on usage limits.
 I spent time troubleshooting lua errors, thinking of more features to tell the AI to add, but I'm not going to act like I slaved away at these commands.
-It is just 2 commands after all.
+It is just a few commands after all.

 Can you update/add something to this tool for me?
 No. I wasn't even planning on releasing this initially.
 I'm only publishing it now because I spent WAY too long on it and since I spent all this time on it I might as well post it and hope someone else finds it cool/useful too. ¯\_(ツ)_/¯